Are You Too Fat for Love?

 So let's look at the facts.
 One hundred million people didn't stop having sex, falling in love, going on dates, and getting married.
 That is simply nonsense.
 But somehow we have managed to erase fat people from the public billboard as having any of these things.

 Do we get this message because of the nonexistence of happy, sexy, romantic fat people from the media and the fact that most storylines don't show fat people doing any of these things?
 As if it's something that none of us would want to see?

 Frankly, that is the message that I have gotten through the years.
 Actually, I think that most of us would find it fascinating to see fat people having all of these things, as so many of us are fat, know someone who is fat, love someone who is fat, and think we are fat even if we are not fat!

-As a fat woman in shame recovery—sex and fat is like the big whopper of shame sandwiches.
+As a fat woman in shame recovery—sex and fat are like the Whopper of shame sandwiches.
 Just think about it.
-Sex all by itself is simply loaded with all kinds of baggage.
-Sex can be complicated, full of vulnerability, difficult, and complicated by shame, anxiety, and worry.
-Now, let's roll in fat.
-Being a fat person is also loaded with exactly the same issues.
-So perhaps, as I previously stated, the world at large simply feels that being a fat sexy person is simply a bad idea.
+Sex all by itself is loaded with all kinds of baggage.
+Sex can be full of vulnerability, difficult, and complicated by shame, anxiety, and worry.
+Now, roll it all in fat.
+Being a fat person is loaded with exactly the same issues.
+So perhaps, as I previously stated, the world at large simply feels that being a fat, sexy person is simply a bad idea.

-Want to play with an exercise?
+Want to do an interesting exercise?
 Check out "Are You An Invisible Woman?"
-If you are a guy—just insert man for when I talk about women.
+(If you are a guy—just insert man for when I talk about women.)

 I believe in the possibility of you finding everything you need in the body you are in now.
 The good news is that you don't have to count points!